-Todd Wassel is The Asia Foundation’s deputy country representative in Timor-Leste, where he manages programs that help build responsive state institutions to prevent crime and conflict through community-oriented policing and strengthening local governance at the community level.
+Todd Wassel is The Asia Foundation’s country representative in Laos.
+He formerly served as country representative in Timor-Leste, where he managed programs that help build responsive state institutions to prevent crime and conflict through community-oriented policing and strengthening local governance at the community level.

-Education: M.A. in International Development and Conflict Resolution from the Fletcher School, Tufts University; B.A. in Asian Studies and Comparative Religions from Colgate University.
+Education: Master’s degree in International Development and Conflict Resolution from the Fletcher School, Tufts University; bachelor’s degree in Asian Studies and Comparative Religions from Colgate University.